In this article, we will discuss how to implement the IEnumerable interface in C# through several examples and code implementations.

 public interface IEnumerable

-Key Points about IEnumerable in C#
+Key Points about IEnumerable Interface in C#:

-- IEnumerable is an interface available in System.Collections namespace.
+- IEnumerable is an interface available in System.Collections namespace

-- IEnumerable exposes an enumerator, which supports a simple iteration over a non-generic collection using foreach statement in C#.
+- IEnumerable exposes an enumerator, which supports a simple iteration over a non-generic collection using a foreach statement in C#.

 - IEnumerator interface provides the ability for non-generic collections to loop through the collection by exposing the Current property and MoveNext() and Reset() methods.